ryz310/rubocop_challenger/README.md

 ### 1. Edit your Gemfile

+If you do not specify the version of `rubocop` gem so you do not have to add `rubocop_challenger` gem in your Gemfile (**Recommended**).

-Put this line in your Gemfile.
+If you specify the version so put this line in your Gemfile.

 ```rb
 gem 'rubocop_challenger', group: :development, require: false